michalporeba/dbablog/_posts/2018-05-29-db-stuck-in-single-user-mode.md

 date:   2018-05-29 20:00:00 +0100
 categories: dbastuff sqlserver
 permalink: "about/db-stuck-single-user-mode"
+excerpt: "What to do when accidently you end up in a situation where one of your databases is stuck in SINGLE_USER mode and some other process is currenlty connected."
 ---
 ### Some Background
 _TLDR?
 Solution is at the bottom of this page._